VIDEO: Growing Green — Cannabis Cultivation in the Yuba Watershed: Clarifying Common Misconceptions Workshop

 In 2016, California took the positive step towards regulating cannabis cultivation with Proposition 64.
 Nevada County was the only county in the Yuba River watershed to regulate cannabis cultivation and protect our water resources.

-SYRCL remains vigilant to the environmental impacts of unregulated cannabis operations while striving to be an active participant in the regulatory process for legal cannabis cultivation operations.
+SYRCL remains vigilant to the environmental impacts of illegal cannabis operations while striving to be an active participant in the regulatory process for legal cannabis cultivation operations.

 As a community we can educate each other to ensure cannabis is grown in an environmentally responsible and sustainable way.

-The most concerning impacts in the Yuba are:
+The most concerning impacts of illegal cannabis grows in the Yuba are:

 The overuse of chemical fertilizers, pesticides and herbicides, polluting the water and poisoning wildlife.